FMC (NYSE:FMC) Releases FY 2021 Earnings Guidance

-FMC (NYSE:FMC) last released its quarterly earnings data on Tuesday, August 3rd.
-The basic materials company reported $1.81 earnings per share for the quarter, beating the consensus estimate of $1.77 by $0.04.
-FMC had a return on equity of 25.77% and a net margin of 11.69%.
-On average, research analysts predict that FMC will post 6.75 earnings per share for the current fiscal year.

-A number of equities analysts have commented on FMC shares. reiterated a neutral rating and issued a $126.00 target price on shares of FMC in a report on Wednesday, May 12th.
-Citigroup reduced their target price on shares of FMC from $118.00 to $109.00 and set a neutral rating for the company in a report on Thursday, August 5th.
-Loop Capital downgraded shares of FMC from a buy rating to a hold rating and reduced their target price for the stock from $128.00 to $122.00 in a report on Tuesday, July 20th.
-Vertical Research downgraded shares of FMC from a buy rating to a hold rating and set a $123.00 target price for the company. in a report on Thursday, June 24th.
-Finally, Wells Fargo & Company cut their price objective on shares of FMC from $133.00 to $115.00 and set an overweight rating on the stock in a report on Thursday, August 5th.
-Eight research analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
-The company presently has an average rating of Buy and a consensus price target of $124.93.
+Several equities analysts have commented on the stock. reissued a neutral rating and issued a $126.00 price target on shares of FMC in a research report on Wednesday, May 12th.
+Loop Capital cut shares of FMC from a buy rating to a hold rating and decreased their price objective for the stock from $128.00 to $122.00 in a research report on Tuesday, July 20th.
+Citigroup decreased their price objective on shares of FMC from $118.00 to $109.00 and set a neutral rating for the company in a research report on Thursday, August 5th.
+Vertical Research cut shares of FMC from a buy rating to a hold rating and set a $123.00 price objective for the company. in a research report on Thursday, June 24th.
+Finally, Wells Fargo & Company decreased their price objective on shares of FMC from $133.00 to $115.00 and set an overweight rating for the company in a research report on Thursday, August 5th.
+Eight analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+FMC currently has an average rating of Buy and a consensus price target of $124.93.

 About FMC